shmay/DevTips/tips/webdev-tips.md

 * CSS: know what relative/absolute positioning does
 * always use jpeg over png where possible to reduce image size
+* however if you have to use png run it through [ImageOptim](https://imageoptim.com)

 ### chrome dev tools
 * cmd-shift-c enables the dom inspector